 "asynchronous voice conferencing" and "video capture" that allow a complete multimedia interaction.
 Moreover, e-research uses distributed data and data processing capacity on the Internet.
-The e-research centre will offer original elements in the field of e-research in direct connection with other concepts such as e-Science, Cyberinfrastructure, Grid Computing.
+The e-research centre will offer original elements in the field of e-research in direct connection with

-E-Science is the term that is given to large scale science that is increasingly being carried out through distributed, global collaborations, enabled by the Internet and related technologies[2].Typically, a feature of these collaborative scientific enterprises is their need to access very large data collections, unique scientific facilities, very large scale computing resources, and high performance analysis, modelling and visualisation by scientists (figure 1).
+E-Science is the term that is given to large scale science that is increasingly being carried out through distributed, global collaborations, enabled by the Internet and related technologies[2].
+Typically, a feature of these collaborative scientific enterprises is their need to access very large data collections, unique scientific facilities, very large scale computing resources, and high performance analysis, modelling and visualisation by scientists (figure 1).